ssdbhub/ssdbhub.github.io/Readme.md

 SSDBHub plugin can be removed via the CLI.

-> warning
-> This will destroy all associated data.
+* This will destroy all associated data.
 The process is final and cannot be undone!

 ```term
 $ heroku addons:destroy ssdb